 Computer equipment generates a lot of heat and so data centres must be kept cool.
 Cooling typically accounts for 40% of total energy consumption and up to 80% if the natural climate of the data centre is warmer.
 The ACDC (Arctic Circle Data Centre) has adopted a novel approach; located in the closest Norwegian town to the Arctic Circle and powered by hydroelectricity, the centre is planning to open in 2021.
 The US-Norwegian partnership, called Kolos, claims the local climate and access to hydro power will cut energy costs by as much as 60%.
 However, moving data centres towards the poles is not a straightforward venture; building upon recent concerns about data security and encryption, many countries and trade areas such as the EU have passed laws that require citizen data to be stored on servers within their national borders.

 Furthermore, an additional environmental impact of cloud computing is the electronic waste produced by the industry.
 In 2018, 50 million metric tons of e-waste was generated globally as, for commercial reasons, equipment is often replaced as soon as more efficient technology becomes available.
-Other ecological impacts of cloud computing include the coolant chemicals used in the server rooms, which are often hazardous, and the battery back-ups of the data centres.
-The components of these batteries are often mined unsustainably, and the disposal of both toxic batteries and the chemical coolants could have a devastating impact on the local environment if not properly managed.
+Other environmental impacts of data storage include the coolant chemicals used in the server rooms, which are often hazardous, and the battery back-ups of the data centres.
+The components of these batteries are often mined unsustainably, and the disposal of both toxic batteries and the chenvemical coolants could have a devastating impact on the local environment if not properly managed.

 Cloud computing is dominated by a few large corporations, making it more likely that public pressure can be effective in reducing their environmental impact.
 The three largest cloud computing providers are all amongst the world’s top five most valuable companies.
 Amazon, Google and Microsoft in particular have been subject to both praise and criticism in response to their sustainability and environmental practices.
 Google has been carbon neutral since 2007 through their use of renewable energy and carbon offsetting purchases; the company has offset over 19 million metric tons of carbon dioxide equivalent (tCO2e) in the last 12 years.
 Whilst there has been much debate on the sustainability and effectiveness of carbon offsetting as a long-term strategy, there is no doubt this is a positive change for the IT industry in response to growing emissions.